-The main difference between the Basic/Audit Package and Ecommerce Package is that the Ecommerce Package shows how many conversions each source, medium, campaigns and even term generates.
+The main difference between the Basic and PRO plans is that the PRO Package gives you the conversions per source, medium, campaigns and even term.

 How can we track conversions by source if we don’t track individual customer journeys?

 We have created a Source-ID System (SIS).
 This system creates an ID for every referral to your site.
 For example:

 If a user accesses your website from SEO and the landing page is your Home Page, the SIS creates a source-id with the number 1.

 You’ll see this source-id added in your URL with the parameter yourwebsite.com/?_adin=1

 So, every time a user visits your website from SEO and lands on your Home Page, Seal Metrics tracker code will add ?_adin=1.